bpo7912/AMR-Homework/HW3-5/README.md

-# HW3 – Dynamic Control of 3-Wheel Omni Robot
+# HW3-5: Kinematic Control, Dynamic Control of 3-Wheel Omni Robot & SMC

 ## Description
 This homework extends the kinematic model of a 3-wheel omni robot by